andresriancho/collector/README.md

  * Run user specified commands to configure the software to be measured
  * Copy the collected information from the EC2 instance into the `master` host for analysis

-The analysis of the results is out of the scope of this project.

-Since the collected information might be rather large (memory usage usually is 500MB in size), it might be a good idea to run the `collect` command in another EC2 instance: very fast network connection.

 The collector **DOES NOT** capture any performance metrics.
 You'll have to setup the performance measuring tools yourself.
 [There are plans](https://github.com/andresriancho/collector/issues/1) to have some generic performance metric collectors, pull-requests are welcome.

+The analysis of the collected results is out of the scope of this project.

 While the collector itself is written in `Python` using the amazing `fabric` and `boto` libraries, the user can specify his scripts in any language, as well as test software written in any language.

+## Configuration

-I'm using `yaml` for the configuration format, a complete configuration file would look like this:
+A complete configuration file looks like this:

 ```yaml
 main: